The Autogenic Training Relaxation Technique And Practice

 Explore autogenic training and other relaxation techniques in therapy

-ATRT is not a quick-fix solution for anxiety or depression.
+ATRT is not a quick-fix solution for stress and anxiety.
 Instead, it is typically a months-long type of training that allows people to take a greater stand in treating the symptoms of both conditions.
 ATRT is also not designed to take the place of cognitive or pharmaceutical treatments but is instead designed to be used as a complementary treatment source.

 ATRT should be completed with a licensed healthcare professional and usually takes one 15-to-20-minute session per week for three to six months.
 Participants are encouraged to practice the techniques for approximately five minutes each day outside of professional sessions to reap the practice's full benefits and create a more consistent, reliable regimen.